Expo 2027: Phuket

 The theme for this bid for 2028 was Future of Life: Living in Harmony, Sharing Prosperity.

 Belgrade

 The theme of this winning bid for 2027 is Play for Humanity – Sport and Music for All.

 The Minister of Finance, Siniša Mali, was the chairman for the Working Group for the preparation and submission of the bid for Expo 2027.
 The Expo complex is planned as a multi-functional space, which in addition to the spaces dedicated for the exhibition also contains accompanying commercial and accommodation facilities that will provide logistical support.
-Serbia is the only country from Southeastern Europe that has applied to be the host country of the exhibition.
+Serbia is the only country from Southeastern Europe that applied to be the host country of the exhibition.

 Málaga

 The theme for this bid for 2027 which would have been called The Urban Era: towards the sustainable city intended to focus on the UN's sustainability goals.

-If chosen it would've been held between 5 June and 5 September 2027.
+If chosen it would have been held between 5 June and 5 September 2027.